brando0414/SwE-Project-2/README.md

 PIL or pillow

 The listed dependecies above can be installed using "pip install <dependency_name>" with the exception of pytorch which will require special installation instructions found here: https://pytorch.org/

+Our best runs so far are in "runs/detect/predict14" and our best model is in "runs/detect/train2".